Multiple Pathways to Your Degree

 As a prospective student, you will be joining a professional, friendly and future-oriented community.
 Our distinguished faculty, state-of-the-art facilities and innovative programs will provide you with the tools to drive your career in the right direction.

-The University of Colorado College of Nursing offers four baccalaureate paths: a Bachelor of Science program with Traditional Pathway; an accelerated "UCAN" Pathway; an online RN to BS in Nursing program for current ADN Nursing students or registered nurses; and an Integrated Nursing Pathway program through the community colleges of Aurora, Denver, and Red Rocks.
+The University of Colorado College of Nursing offers three baccalaureate paths: a Bachelor of Science program with Traditional Pathway; an accelerated "UCAN" Pathway; and an Integrated Nursing Pathway program through the community colleges of Aurora, Denver, and Red Rocks at Arvada.
 If you have a passion for nursing, we invite you to join us.

 The College of Nursing faculty believes that nursing is a professional discipline with academic and practice dimensions, and that the program prepares generalists for practice at the baccalaureate level.
 The College of Nursing faculty also believes that the program prepares professional nurse leaders to be good stewards of the profession, managing patient care in a variety of healthcare contexts through the advocacy of compassionate, evidence-based, relationship-centered, interprofessional team-based care to enhance and sustain health and healing.
 These core faculty beliefs are the context in which the curricular foundations of the AACN Baccalaureate Essentials and QSEN framework are realized in the College of Nursing BS program.
 (Endorsed by BS Faculty September 2015)